 Shapiro’s strategic plan for the New Commission on the Skills of the American Workforce resulted in a TIME magazine cover story as well as coverage by CBS News, The New York Times and Associated Press.

-On the federal legislative front, Shapiro has led communications efforts with many coalition partners to strategize and build bipartisan support for bills before Congress, including the reauthorization of the Childhood Nutrition Act and the securing of $800 million in funding for the Maternal, Infant and Early Childhood Home Visiting program.
+On the federal legislative front, Shapiro has led communications efforts with many coalition partners to strategize and build bipartisan support for bills before Congress, including the reauthorization of the Maternal, Infant and Early Childhood Home Visiting program for $400 million for five years and reauthorization of the Childhood Nutrition Act.
 He was also part of the advocacy team that fought for U.S. House passage of the Early Learning Challenge Fund.

-His work has been recognized for excellence by the Public Relations Society of America, International Association of Business Communicators, National School Public Relations Association, The Communicator Award, North Carolina Associated Press and the Michigan Associated Press.
+His work has been recognized for excellence by the Public Relations Society of America, International Association of Business Communicators, National School Public Relations Association, Communicator Awards, Bulldog PR, North Carolina Associated Press and the Michigan Associated Press.